Siquijor, Siquijor

-Siquijor, officially the Municipality of Siquijor (Lungsod sa Siquijor; Bayan ng Siquijor), is a 4th class municipality and capital of the province of Siquijor, Philippines.
-According to the 2020 census, it has a population of 28,915 people.
+Siquijor, officially the Municipality of Siquijor (Lungsod sa Siquijor; Bayan ng Siquijor), is a municipality and titular capital of the province of Siquijor, Philippines.
+According to the 2024 census, it has a population of 30,215 people.

 History

 While Spanish priests arrived in Siquijor as early as 1780, it was not until 1794 that the town became a municipality, the same year the parish was established.